 - Car Rentals: The most flexible option for beach-hopping.
 Ensure your rental has an HGS (Fast Pass) sticker for automated tolls; most agencies pre-install these and settle the total at the end of your rental.

 - Dolmuş Minibuses: These connect most coastal towns and villages.
-Fares are low and usually paid in cash (Lira) to the driver as you board.
+Fares are low and typically paid in cash (Lira) to the driver upon boarding.

 - Gulet Cruises: Traditional wooden sailing boats offer a uniquely Turkish way to explore multiple beaches in a week.
 Organised ‘Blue Voyage’ tours are available from Bodrum, Fethiye, Marmaris, and Göcek.